Bricktech2000/Notes/notes/unemployment.md

 > **Frictional Unemployment** is [[unemployment]] resulting from the friction workers have to face to find a job

-Frictional Unemployment is often thought to explain shorter-term [[unemploymentp]]
+Frictional Unemployment is often thought to explain shorter-term [[unemployment]]

 > **Sectoral Shifts** are the changes in the composition of demand among industries or regions